 Inside visits and special features are shown in UPPERCASE in the tour description.

 ARRIVE IN LISBON, PORTUGAL.
 Welcome to Portugal!
-Check into your hotel, and tonight, meet your Tour Director and fellow travelers.
+Check into your hotel and, this evening, meet your Tour Director and fellow travelers.

 LISBON–SANTARÉM–FÁTIMA.
 On your guided sightseeing tour of the capital of Portugal, see the enormous monument dedicated to Henry the Navigator, as well as the 16th-century Belém Tower, the Moorish citadel, and impressive Black Horse Square.
-Visit the CATHEDRAL LA SE’, where St. Anthony was baptized, and JERONIMOS MONASTERY, which dates back to the mid-1400s and was built as thanks to the Virgin Mary for Vasco de Gama’s successful voyage to India.
-Head north for a stop in Santarém to visit the CHURCH OF THE EUCHARISTIC HOLY MIRACLE.
-Arrive in Fátima, home to one of the most famous Catholic shrines.
-Enjoy an orientation walk and visit the TOMB OF THE VISIONARIES and the CHAPEL OF THE APPARITIONS made famous by the Virgin Mary’s 1917 appearances to three shepherd children, which culminated in the revelation of the Three Secrets of Fátima.
-This evening, join pilgrims from around the world for the ROSARY and candlelight procession at the Our Lady of Fátima Basilica.
-Today's Distance: 118 mi / 190 km
+Visit the Cathedral la Se', where St. Anthony was baptized, and St. Anthony Church, where it is said he was born.
+Admire the beauty of St. Mary of Belém Church, part of the Jeronimos Monastery complex.
+Leave Lisbon and stop in Santarém to visit the Church of the Eucharistic Miracle.
+Arrive in Fátima, one of the most famous Catholic shrines.
+Enjoy an orientation walk and visit the Tomb of the Visionaries and the Chapel of the Apparitions made famous by the Virgin Mary’s 1917 appearances to three shepherd children, which culminated in the revelation of the Three Secrets of Fátima.
+This evening, join pilgrims from around the world for the Rosary and candlelight procession at the Our Lady of Fátima Basilica.

 LOURDES.
-On Today’s orientation you will see the GROTTO, where the Virgin Mary appeared to St. Bernadette in 1858, OUR LADY OF LOURDES SHRINE, BERNADETTE'S BIRTHPLACE, and her FAMILY HOME.
+Today, a local spiritual expert will introduce you to this important Marian Shrine.
+You will see all the main sites and hear the story of how the Virgin Mary appeared to St. Bernardette in 1858.
 The afternoon is at leisure to further explore this little market town.
 According to the schedule, attend [M] Mass at the Sanctuary either early in the morning or in the evening.

 BARCELONA.
 Get to know the city on a guided sightseeing tour including a drive around Montjuïc to see the Olympic Stadium for a great panoramic view of the port and city.
-Continue to the city center’s Plaza Catalunya and Paseo de Gracia to admire Gaudi’s eccentric Houses Batlló and Milà, as well as his SAGRADA FAMILIA, an unfinished architectural masterpiece that is still a consecrated expression of the Catholic faith.
-This evening, enjoy dinner at a local restaurant to celebrate faith, life, and friendship.
+Continue to the city center’s Plaza Catalunya and Paseo de Gracia to admire the facades of Gaudi’s eccentric Houses Batlló and Milà, as well as his Sagrada Familia, an unfinished architectural masterpiece that is a modern consecrated expression of the Catholic faith.
+Celebrate Mass [M], then, this evening, enjoy dinner at a local restaurant to celebrate faith, life, and friendship.